ADMINISTRATION ROUTES:

 - Receiving treatment dose enoxaparin for longer than 14 days

-- Patients with changing renal function
+- Patients with changing renal function or on renal replacement therapies

 - Any other factors from the 'increased bleeding risk' list above